mwt/matthewthom.as/_posts/2021-03-22-war-of-attrition-complete-information.md

 where $$ \ell_i $$ is the payoff of losing, $$ s_i $$ is the payoff of a tie, and $$ f_i $$ is the payoff of the winner.
 Note that the two players can have entirely different payoffs.
 In the most common formulation, $$ \ell_i(t) = -t $$ and $$ f_i(t) = V_i - t $$.

-We make one regularity assumption and another assumption which characterizes the War of Attrition.
+We make one regularity assumption and another assumption which characterizes the war of attrition.

 **Assumption 1:** The function $$ f_i(t) $$ is continuous and $$ \ell_i(t) $$ is continuously differentiable.